telepenin/vuepress-template/docs/stand_alone/README.md

 Imunify Web-UI PHP code has to be executed under a non-root user which has access to `/var/run/defence360agent/non_root_simple_rpc.sock`.
 If it runs in CageFS, you'll need to configure it accordingly.
 :::

-To allow non-root user in CageFS access to the socket this workaround should be applied:
+To allow non-root user in CageFS access to the socket, this workaround should be applied:

 ```sh
 # create directory for moun-point